reuk/wayverb/docs_source/boundary.md

 essentially removing this boundary from the model.
 The simulation was run again, recording just the direct response at the receiver ($r_d$).
-Finally, the receiver position was moved to its reflected position 'through' the tested wall, and the simulation was run once more, producing a free-field response ($r_i$).
+Finally, the receiver position was moved to its reflected position "through" the tested wall, and the simulation was run once more, producing a free-field response ($r_i$).